 Our Beloved Doctors

 Dr. Lynn Hendrix is a passionate world leader in the field of Veterinary Palliative Medicine and the owner of Beloved Pet Mobile Vet.
 She is also the co-founder and 2019 President of the WVPMO (World Veterinary Palliative Medicine Organization).
-She previously sat on the board of directors for the IAAHPC (International Association of Animal Hospice and Palliative Care) and was one of the authors and members of the IAAHPC task force, writing the most comprehensive guidelines on animal hospice in the country.
+She previously sat on the board of directors for the IAAHPC (International Association of Animal Hospice and Palliative Care) and was one of the authors and members of the IAAHPC guidelines task force, writing the first and most comprehensive guidelines on animal hospice in the country.
 She has presented multiple lectures at the Annual IAAHPC conference for the past 6 years and was at AVMA in 2018 presenting her first national lecture.
 A consultant on VIN (Veterinary Information Network), she discusses Hospice/Palliative Care/End of Life Issues with other veterinarians.
-She is currently writing a book titled Hospice and Palliative Medicine for the House call Vet.
+She is currently writing a book titled Hospice and Palliative Medicine for the House call Vet and is working on a chapter for a widely know veterinary book.
+She has joined the Fetch speaking facility for the 2021 season.
 She is the current Chairman of the organizing committee for Veterinary Palliative Medicine, to develop a specialty in veterinary medicine.

 She has lived in Davis since 1988 and is married with two children.
 Her companions include a miniature Schnauzer, a Chihuahua, two cats, and four chickens.
 She graduated from the U.C.
 Davis School of Veterinary Medicine in 1997.

 Mina is the Beloved Pet Mobile Vet Manager of Chaos and Office Manager and can help you and your beloved with your palliative needs.
 Mina received her bachelor's degree with a double major in Biology and Psychology and has an interest in veterinary medicine and hopes to become a veterinarian in the near future.
-She has a special interest in Veterinary Palliative Medicine and has helped Dr. Hendrix build the World Veterinary Palliative Medicine Organization and look forward to helping clients and patients with their chronic and life-limiting illnesses.
+She has a special interest in Veterinary Palliative Medicine and has helped Dr. Hendrix build the World Veterinary Palliative Medicine Organization and looks forward to helping clients and their beloved pets with their chronic and life-limiting illnesses.
 Mina can help you with many of the tasks of caring for your beloved.
-You can contact her at email@example.com with questions and concerns.
+You can reach her at email@example.com with questions and concerns.

 Snail mail: PO Box 4386, Davis, CA 95617-4386

-(Emails over the weekend will not be answered until the following week,or after 3 pm on the weekdays will be answered the following day.
+(Emails and phone calls after 3 pm on the weekdays will be answered the following day.
 If this is an emergency, please call your local emergency clinic or try the office number)

 In the Sacramento region (916) 348-8397